 Homeschool Planning: Finding the Balance Between Scheduling & Spontaneity

 Do you wish you were more spontaneous?
-To you think you need to “stick to a schedule”?
+Or do you think you need to “stick to a schedule”?

 Because I’ve been a writing fiend this summer, I haven’t taken the time I usually take to anticipate the start of our fall routine.
 I like fall because it gets cooler again and we can spend more time outside.
 One year we worked through a book on how to draw with charcoals and sat outside every day for a couple of weeks drawing!